-The Collegiate Preparation Program at TPC Las Vegas
+Welcome to the Collegiate Development Program at TPC Las Vegas

 Goal Setting – helping players to establish long term, short term, and process goals in order to assist them in maximizing their ability.

 Game and skill development – Development covering all aspects of the game: Full swing, short game, wedge, play, putting, course management etc.